marcusp478/marcusp478.github.io/essays/ai.md

 ## Conclusion

 Although I haven't used AI as much, I think that it could be helpful in a couple of areas in software engineering as it is now.
 However, using it wisely is especially important in order to develop your skills as a software engineer.
-In conclusion, AI can be viewed as a useful tool by students and instructors alike and whether students use it effectively should be on their own volition.
+In conclusion, AI can be viewed as a useful tool by students and instructors alike and whether students use it effectively should be up to their own volition.